Fox-in-a-Bag

 Quickly identifying a suitable branch takes practice.
 Such branches are common in North Carolina woods, so finding one close to the intended fox location is usually not an issue.
 Choosing a good candidate will make antenna deployment and collection easier.

 The ideal tree branch will be 20ft to 24ft (6m to 7.3m) above the ground and easily accessible with the telescoping pole.
 It should be strong enough to hold the weight of the antenna without breaking.
-The thickness of the branch matters little since the brass hook will work with a wide range of branch sizes.
+The branch’s thickness matters little since the brass hook will work with a wide range of branch sizes.

 Consider where the transmitter will be placed (and concealed) at the base of the tree after the antenna is deployed.
-Also, identify a place to hang the orienteering flag within about 4 meters of the tree.
+Also, a place to hang the orienteering flag within about 4 meters of the tree should be identified.

 Step 2: Deploy the Antenna